GEMScienceTools/CatalogueTool-Lite/README.md

                                 Delimiter=',')
 ~~~

-Identically, the catalogue object can be exported in csv standar format with:
+Identically, the catalogue object can be exported in csv standard format with:
 ~~~python
 Db.Export('data/isc-rev-africa-select.csv')
 ~~~
-Only limitation of the standard CATK format is that only one solution is possible per event, either when reading and writing a file.
+Strong limitation of the standard CATK format is that only one solution is possible per event, either when reading and writing a file.
 To avoid this problem, ISF format can be used instead (see parser module).

 #### 1.2.3 - Reading/Writing Binary Files
 To speed up I/O access to database information when storing catalogue objects on disk for subsequent use, binary (CPickle) files can be used.
 This can be done simply with: